-If your goal is to rub shoulders with A-list celebrities, look no further than Marbella’s Nikki Beach Club and the stretch of bars that make up the “Golden Mile.”
+If your goal is to rub shoulders with A-list celebrities, head straight to Marbella’s Nikki Beach Club and the stretch of bars that make up the “Golden Mile.”

-On the other hand, maybe flashing lights and head-banging music is not for you.
-If so, head to Nerja.
+On the other hand, maybe flashing lights and head-banging music is not for you?
+If so, spend the evening in Nerja.
 There, you will find an older crowd enjoying live music at the many bars around the town’s famous Balcón de Europa.
 It’s a wonderful place take a stroll, enjoy its spectacular views over the Mediterranean sea, and also watch numerous artists and performers do their thing.

 Southern Spain is a golfer’s dream come true, with over 70 courses to choose from.
 Two of the best known courses are Finca Cortesín, designed by Cabell Robinson, and the famous Robert Trent Jones Senior-designed Marbella Golf Country.

 Whether you have a high handicap or are a scratch player, you are sure to find a course to suit all your needs.
 Plus, with the guaranteed pleasant weather, there is never an inconvenient time for a Costa del Sol golf getaway.

 Five international airports serve as gateways to Andalucia; Malaga, Seville, Almeria, Granada and Jerez.
 To book an airport transfer, click here.